20% of Oregonians are Food Insecure

 - Fresh food is too expensive but is critical to nutritional programs.
 Recommendation: Veggie Rx program for low-income residents in conjunction with nutrition education and coaching by a health care practitioners.

 Making a Difference

 HDFFA will continue working with the health care community to implement some of the suggested recommendations.
 We recognize that change may be slow, but our goal is to:

-- Better connect residents and health care practitioners with community programs that provide nutrition education programs, including our Cooking Matters and Seed to Supper programs.
+- Better connect residents and health care practitioners with community programs that provide nutrition education programs, including our Cooking Matters program.

 - Improve access to fresh food by making it more affordable through new programs such as a Veggie Rx (fresh fruit and vegetable voucher).

 - Increase our and the communities’ support for those interested in choosing to be healthy by eating more fresh foods by developing and providing resources